Hive Integration - Best Practices¶

-This is no different than running a well- or badly written MapReduce or Spark job: when the job is not using the framework efficiently, the overall outcome is suboptimal.
+This is no different than running a well-written or badly written MapReduce or Spark job: when the job is not using the framework efficiently, the overall outcome is suboptimal.
 For this reason, using Hive mainly revolves around writing queries in such a way that it performs as expected.
 This includes making a conscious decision about:

 Partitioning - Large file system-backed datasets must be partitioned by one or more column value, for example a date or geographical region, to ensure the underlying data is grouped into smaller files.
 In combination with specific SQL

-Block Size - A common optimization for large-scale data processing is reading larger chunks of data from the same execution task.
+Block Size - A common optimization for large-scale data processing is to read larger chunks of data from the same execution task.
 One reason is that starting up executors is a relatively slow operation (especially for YARN-backed processing), and another is that I/O is faster if data is transferred in contiguous chunks of reasonable size, referred to as streaming reads.
 For example, a block size could be set to 256MB and is read in chunks of 16KB.

-Combine/Split Files - Engines that read data from files can be configured to combine smaller or split larger files to even out the perceived block sizes from the executor tasks.
+Combine/Split Files - Engines that read data from files can be configured to combine smaller files or split larger files to even out the perceived block sizes from the executor tasks.